NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/towards.md

 In the model example below, we have a hawk and a butterfly.
 The hawk is trying to catch the butterfly, while the butterfly is trying to run away from the person.
 We use the `towards` primitive to make the hawk turn to the butterfly at every tick before moving one step closer to the butterfly.
-We also use the `towards` primitive to make the butterfly turn to the opposite direction by making it look at the person first and then turn 180 degrees (and add a bit of randomness to simulate the erratic flight of a butterfly) at each tick before moving 1 step forward.
+We also use the `towards` primitive to make the butterfly turn to the opposite direction by making it look at the hawk first and then turn 180 degrees (and add a bit of randomness to simulate the erratic flight of a butterfly) at each tick before moving 1 step forward.